 Breath control, tone production, diction, rhythm.
 Moods in songs.
 Songs for individual needs of students.

 Voice 3-4.

-Continuation of first-year technique.
+1 or 2 credits Each semester Continuation of first-year technique.
 Artistry in phrasing and interpretation.
 Art songs of Schubert, Schumann.
 Classics and moderns.